andreasplado/Phonebook/README.md

 ![alt tag](http://enos.itcollege.ee/~aplado/VR2/konotraat_screenshot.png)

 The port number of your application port or address might be different!
-To run client-side application you must edit App.config endpoint URL-s.
+To show data in client-side application you must edit App.config endpoint URL-s.